Rob Kelly

 And, here are some ideas for a “diversity personal statement” if you need one for a master’s degree or resume:

-Diversity Statement Bonus Tips
+Diversity Statements: Bonus Tips

 If you like this article, you might enjoy some of Ongig’s other blogs with tips on how to create inclusion statements, diversity commitments, and diversity goals.
 Here’s a list to check out:

-Diversity Essay Samples
+Diversity Statements: Essay Samples

 “For a long time, the experiences and characteristics that set me apart were the things I felt compelled to suppress.
 As I learned to embrace my upbringing, my sexuality, and my role as a father, I saw the value of each.
 Now, I appreciate the invaluable perspective on life that being a single, African, gay father, raised by a single mother, has given me.

-I was born in the Philippines and immigrated to the United States when I was six years old.
-Because my mother did not receive higher education, I relied on the guidance of mentors to navigate academia.
-Experiencing the benefits of mentorship encouraged me to pay it forward.
-I took an active role in a nonprofit organization called Natural Productions.
 Here, I mentored children living in underserved communities that have experienced abuse and violence at home – as I have.
 I provided the children mentorship, encouragement, homework assistance, and dance instruction to help them rise above the poverty and hardship they were born into.
 My commitment to mentorship continues in law school.
 I currently serve as a resource and mentor to incoming minority students to help them succeed through the rigors of law school.

 When I was nineteen I had a baby with my childhood sweetheart.
 Although some view having a child at that age as a barrier to success, I envisioned it as motivation.
 The task of caring for another person was daunting, and I was scared of making a mistake.
 Despite my age, I adapted and the desire to provide for my daughter motivated me to attend college, start a career in financial services, and later attend law school.
 The moment I laid eyes on my daughter, I wanted her to embrace every aspect of who she would become.
 The best way to teach her was by example.